-Pay attention that an early renewal makes reference to a future order.
+Pay attention that an early renewal refers to a future order.
 So, the first available date for delivery in the calendar starts on the next payment date of the subscription and not on the current date.
-The “Maximum delivery days” setting also starts counting on this date.
+The “Maximum delivery range” setting also starts counting on this date.

 Synchronized Renewal↑ Back to top

 WooCommerce Subscriptions allows you to synchronize the renewal date of your subscription products.
 You can get more info about it in this article.

 Subscription Delivery↑ Back to top

 Edit Delivery↑ Back to top

 Note: Our extension doesn’t include any functionality to make changes related to the shipping address or the shipping method of the subscriptions.
 This is handled by the “WooCommerce Subscriptions” extension.
 If you have any doubt about it.
-We recommend you to read its documentation or contact the support team.
+We recommend you read its documentation or contact the support team.